wuertele/Drupal-Deployer/README.txt

 separate permission in Administer > Access Control for enabling the file browser to certain groups.

-How to enable the imagebrowser (in FCKeditor 2.3.x)
+How to enable the File Browser (in FCKeditor 2.3.x)
 ---------------------------------------------------
 The editor gives the end user the flexibility to create a custom file browser that can be integrated on it.
 The included file browser allows users to view the content of a specific directory on the server and add new content to that directory (create folders and upload files).

-To enable file browsing you need to edit the connector configuration file in your fckeditor module directory, the file should be in:
+To enable the file browser you need to edit the connector configuration file in your fckeditor module directory, the file should be in:
 /fckeditor/editor/filemanager/browser/default/connectors/php/config.php

 In this file you will need to enable the file browser:
   $Config['Enabled'] = true ;

-To use the drupal files directory you also need to comment out the following line in the connector configuration:
+To use the drupal files directory you also need to comment out or remove the following line in the connector configuration:
   //$Config['UserFilesPath'] = '/UserFiles/' ;

-If your file browser does not work you might need to create an "Image" and a "Flash" subdirectory in your drupal files directory.
+Furthermore, you will need to create a "File", an "Image" and a "Flash" subdirectory in your drupal files directory.
 These directories must have the same privileges as the drupal files directory.
 In some cases these directories must be world writable (chmod 0777).

 Credits